Cohort Frequently Asked Questions

 13. Question: In which regions/communes in Haiti will APA cohort members be placed?

-Answer: Gonaïves, Gros-Morne, Mirebalais, Boucan Carre, and Hinche will be our school placement regions/communes for the 2017 cohort (within the Artibonite and Plateau Central departments).
+Answer: Gonaïves, Gros-Morne, Mirebalais, Boucan Carre, and Hinche are our school placement regions/communes (within the Artibonite and Plateau Central departments).
 Over time, APA seeks to expand into different departments and integrate additional placement schools.

 14. Question: Who is responsible for the cost of the ongoing training?